1. Home

 Cabinet Doors

-Kitchen cabinet doors and their construction varies from brand to brand.
-Most doors are constructed with two vertical pieces of wood called stiles and two horizontal pieces of wood called rails.
-These stiles and rails are joined in or near the corners using different joints depending on the style.
-These stiles and rails make up a frame which holds a center panel in place.
+The construction of kitchen cabinet doors varies by brand, but most follow a similar design.
+Doors typically consist of two vertical wood pieces, called stiles, and two horizontal wood pieces, called rails.
+These stiles and rails join at or near the corners, using different types of joints depending on the design.
+Together, they form a frame that holds a center panel in place.

 Cabinet Drawers